Sponsors of

 301 needed a mould for a new front in 1981.
 Although intending to restore

-car to, Paul Woolmer in 2000.
+car to Paul Woolmer in 2000. |

-| Chichester, Dr Clinton O. Together with colleague Dr George Snively in Sacramento, USA, arranged import of WSM's in 1963 - click here for more |
+Chichester, Dr Clinton O. Imported WSM 210 to Florida in August 1964 together with colleague Dr George Snively (qv) in Sacramento, USA - click here. |

-| Clinch, Peter.
-Owned WSM 301 in 1972 after he bought the fire damaged car from Dr Hodsman.
+Clinch, Peter.
+Owned WSM 301 in 1972 after he bought the fire damaged car from Dr Hodsman (qv).
 A stock car racer and NASCAR fan, Peter sourced a replacement bonnet, fitted a new loom and re-painted the car Electric Blue with two orange stripes.
-After tracing the family to the Isle of Man, Peter sold the car back to Douglas Wilson-Spratt in 1980 when local police forbade further use with a cracked windscreen on public roads.
-The car was collected from Peter's Nottingham address, but we lost contact until author John Baggott put us in touch again in November 2007.
-Only very recently retired, Peter visited the Isle of Man in the 1980's to compete in stock car races at Onchan stadium. |
+After tracing DW-S to the Isle of Man, Peter sold the car back to the Wilson-Spratt family in 1980 when local police forbade further use with a cracked windscreen on public roads.
+The car was collected from Peter's Nottingham address, but contact was lost until author John Baggott put us in touch again in November 2007.
+Only recently retired, Peter visited the Isle of Man in the late 1980's to compete in stock car races at Onchan stadium.
+On September 29th 2012, Peter brought his charming family to WSM50 and was re-united with WSM 301. |

 Cocks, Clive and Sue.
-Eastern Centre Healey Club chairman, Clive helped prepare WSM's for the 2001 WSM Re- Union.
+Eastern Centre Healey Club chairman, Clive helped prepare WSM's for the 2001 WSM Re-Union.
 He subsequently

 got the WSM itch and bought WSM 210 in 2003